-The number of students with disabilities attending college is on the rise and study abroad offices need to serve this growing population.
+The number of students with disabilities attending college is on the rise and study abroad offices should be prepared to support this growing population.
 Improving access to international opportunities for students with disabilities requires the cooperative efforts of disability and study abroad professionals.
 Each side has their own expertise to contribute to the equation.

 What is a Disability?

-Visit Disability Resource Center for information on common disabilities.
+Visit the Disbility Resource Center's page for information on common disabilities.

 Resources for International Education & Disability Professionals